Steven-N-Hart/dicom_wsi/docs/example.rst

     $ cp ../tests/CMU-1-JP2K-33005.xml .

-Getting the input yaml file to generate the dicom file

-Modifying values for params 'WSIFile','OutFilePrefix','Annotations'
+Getting the input yaml file to generate the dicom file.Modifying values for params 'WSIFile','OutFilePrefix','Annotations'.
 Annotations are optional, if you want to skip annotation remove 'Annotations' param in the base.yaml file

 .. code-block:: console